 All practices are held at Washington premier’s complex located at 5702 44th street east, Puyallup, WA 98371.
 In 2016 we completed the construction of our third turf field.
 This has expanded WPFC’s complex enough to accommodate all team practices, even during the winter months, when we are limited to turf only.

-Coach Joe Birklid, a member of WPFC’s soccer leadership team, is taking the lead role on answering soccer specific questions for all age groups.
-You can reach joe at email@example.com.
+Please email the office address firstname.lastname@example.org, and a member of WPFC’s soccer leadership team, will answer soccer specific questions for all age groups.

 The 2018 annual club fee for a U9 and U10 players is $1,600, for U11 and above players it is $2300.
 The club fees include the following; coaching fees, referee fees, affiliation fees, state cup entry fee, insurance, administrative fees and maintenance costs at the complex.
 Club fees are payable over a set payment term, to review the different payment terms, please click here